Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

-Dr Heggens: for overall layout, gave me ideas on how my layout should look like
+Dr Heggens: for overall layout, gave me ideas on how my layout should look like -told me to change the objects into sprites, so collision can happen -Gave me a startup blueprint and I used T11 along with it

 ChatGPT: used it to help fix the code for my falling ball issue.
-I had one ball moving horizontally while moving down, so I used chat to help me fix the code, to where multiple balls are spawned at the top and not just one ball.
+-I had one ball moving horizontally while moving down, so I used chat to help me fix the code, to where multiple balls are spawned at the top and not just one ball.
+-On line 132, pygame.SRCALPHA is used for transparency around the falling red balls -Using pygame.rect is easier to handle sprite positions and collisions -helped me display the score in the top left corner of the screen

-Tojo: helped me with the inits and also got my screen to work pygame documentations: used throughout the game, esp for drawing the objects (player and the red circles)
+Tojo: helped me with the inits and also got my screen to work -helped me start the dodgeballs moving downwards

+pygame documentations: used throughout the game, esp for drawing the objects (player and the red circles) -Used it for event handler
+-helped me with this line of code: pygame.time.wait(2000), this exits the game after a second -helped me position the player at the bottom of the game, and also helped me spawn the player at the center everytime it spawns

 Nauka: Helped me draw the falling balls on the screen and also with the random radiants (I needed the random radiants for the falling balls)

 ---

 ## Milestone 1: Setup, Planning, Design